Sukwants/Atiro/README_en-US.md

 The optional commands:

-- `login|i`, log in to OJs.
+- `login|i [-c, --cookies [file]]`, log in to OJs.
 Pulling samples of problems with permissions or submitting answers requires logging into OJs at Atiro.
+You can also log in with cookies by using the `-c, --cookies [file]` option.
+If you specify `file`, it will read cookies from the file, or it will read them from the console.
 - `logout|o`, log out from OJs.
 - `get|g <id> [file]`, pull samples of a problem or all the problems of a contest. `<id>` can be the problem or contest url or id. `[file]` can be used to specify the filename when pulling samples of a single problem, or it defaults to `TETS`.
 Note that pulling samples of all the problems of a contest does not apply to vjudge.
 - `submit|s [file] [id]`, submit the answer, `[file]` is the answer program's filename, which defaults to the global default filename, and `[id]` is the problem's url or id.